*the notes below have been transcribed from the LIVE video

 How does this relate to you?
 Well, if you are like many of my clients, you have YEARS of experience.
 Before we start our work together I feel like some of them speak in tongues because they are true experts at what they do.
 They’ve been doing what they do for years.
 Part of our work is to adjust HOW they explain the benefits of their work, even if it’s about a simple concept.
 When it comes to selling something, you really have to make sure that you’re using the words the person you’re talking to would use.

 Has this ever happened to you when you were considering hiring someone?

 When you’re on a sales call with someone, I want you to keep this phrase in your pocket.
 The phrase that pays is this: “Let me repeat this back to you so that I have the full picture.”

 If I’ve worked with you, you have certainly heard me say this before “sales is a muscle that atrophies quick”.
-So if you don’t practice this – – – I mean literally write this phrase down as you’re about to get on a phone call with someone it’s easy to miss it.
+Write this phrase down as you’re about to get on a phone call with someone it’s easy to miss it.
 So as you’re talking with someone remember, “good salespeople have good pitches great salespeople have great questions”.
 Ask your questions.
 Take notes.
 Do not comment, jump in or interject when they’ve answered.
 Listen.
 When they’re done, say, “Let me repeat this back to you,” and repeat back all of their answers to the questions you asked.
 Do this because it will show you were listening and THAT is a big deal in and of itself when it comes to taking on the trusted advisor role in a sales.
-Making sure that you BOTH are on the same page will lead to a better working relationship to start will not only help you sell but will help you avoid refunds and buyers/sellers remorse (I’ve got another story for that another time).
+Make sure that you BOTH are on the same page.

 Have you ever been on the receiving end of a sales call where you did NOT feel HEARD yet you WERE pitched?